 Reading Terminal Market - Philadelphia and the Countryside

-This historic farmers’ market in downtown Philadelphia opened in 1892 and is a favorite among locals as well as visitors.
-Choose from the homemade Amish specialties, fresh produce and seafood and tasty meats; browse the handmade crafts; and explore everything from ethnic restaurants to the Food Network famed pork and roast beef at DiNic's.
+This historic farmers market in downtown Philadelphia opened in 1892 and is a favorite among locals and visitors alike.
+Choose from the homemade Amish specialties, fresh produce and seafood and tasty meats; browse the handmade crafts; and explore everything from ethnic restaurants to the Food Network-famed pork and roast beef at DiNic's.
 Explore the seven new stores that opened last year, including Hunger Burger, serving up mouthwatering burgers and donating a portion of each sale to hunger relief in the U.S. and abroad.
 Visitors can also enjoy live music, market tours and cooking classes.

 The Strip District - Pittsburgh and its Countryside